ibmresilient/resilient-community-apps/resilientsystems.com/python/Circuits/phase_milestone/README.md

 ## Resilient server setup

 You must configure the following customizations to the Resilient server.
-Open the Administrator Settings --> Actions, then:
+Open the Customization Settings menu, then:

 ## Message Destination
+Open the Message Destinations tab.
 Create a Queue message destination with programmatic name `phase_milestone`.
 Select Yes for "expect acknowledgement", and add the integration user to its users list.

-## Automatic Action
+## Rule
+Open the Rules tab.

-Create an automatic action named 'Phase Milestone', associated with object type "Incident".
+Create an automatic rule named `Phase Milestone`, associated with object type "Incident".
 Choose `phase_milestone` as the message destination.
 Add condition: "Phase is changed".